 Fee Simple Frequently Asked Questions (FAQs)

 Below, we’re going to answer some of the most frequently asked questions on what is fee simple.
-If you have additional questions or would like to comment on the subject, visit the Fit Small Business forum.

 What does fee simple mean on a deed?